The Rural Virtual Infusion Program

 Results

-• Additionally, local infusion care prevented treatment lapse that might occur due to weather-related travel barriers.
+- Additionally, local infusion care prevented treatment lapse that might have occurred due to weather-related travel barriers.

-• Patients had the opportunity to not only receive tertiary-level oncology care in their local communities, but they could participate in clinical trials if eligible, an opportunity that often affords improved quality of life during and after treatment and potentially contributes to expanding cancer knowledge and future cancer treatment, according to the National Cancer Institute.
+- Patients not only were able to receive tertiary-level oncology care in their local communities, but they could participate in clinical trials if eligible, an opportunity that often affords improved quality of life during and after treatment and potentially contributes to expanding cancer knowledge and future cancer treatment, according to the National Cancer Institute.

 The project team has presented at the following conferences: